tangrams/tangram-docs/pages/Javascript-API.md

 The methods and properties below are accessed through this `scene` object.

 #### `config`
-This contains a deserialized, run-time JavaScript object version of the [scene file](Scene-file.md).
-This is essentially the same as the scene file, but can be modified on the fly:
+This contains a deserialized, runtime JavaScript object version of the [scene file](Scene-file.md) which can be modified on the fly:

 ```javascript
 > scene.config